axeldinh/DiffuserCam/README.md

 ```
 python scripts/ridge_myDataset.py --data myDataset --save
 ```
-Doing so all the reconstructions will be made and saved, this can quite long as 500 iterations are performed for APGD and 5000 for PDS algortihms.
+Doing so all the reconstructions will be made and saved, this can be quite long as 500 iterations are performed for Accelerated Proximal Gradient Descent and 5000 for the Primal-Dual Splitting method.

 It is also possible to use:
 ```